FAQ

 Discover everything you need to know about the Lucerne Travel Pass, its benefits, prices, areas of validity, and how to get it, clearly, concisely, and always up to date on this website.

 The Lucerne Travel Pass is the regional excursion ticket for the Lake Lucerne Region.
 Unrestricted rail, bus and boat travel, as well as numerous aerial cableways.
+You can find an overview of all included routes and modes of transportation in the Lucerne Travel Pass Line network.

 The Lucerne Travel Pass is available from as little as CHF 240 for three days of unlimited travel.
 And the longer the validity period, the cheaper the daily rate!
 With the 10-day pass, you can travel unlimitedly by train, bus, boat, and all mountain railways for CHF 36.50 per day.
+The following table provides an overview of all ticket options:

 The Lucerne Travel Pass can be purchased at over 80 sales outlets throughout Central Switzerland (boat stations, train stations, tourist offices, and hotels).
 The Lucerne Travel Pass can also be purchased from the online shop (print@home).
-Selected SBB train stations in Switzerland also offer the Lucerne Travel Pass.
+The Lucerne Travel Pass is also available at selected Swiss Federal Railways (SBB) train stations throughout Switzerland.

 Yes, the Lucerne Travel Pass is valid for consecutive days, which means that the selected number of days must be used in a row.

 The Lucerne Travel Pass only offers adult and child fares.
 Senior citizens pay the adult ticket price.
+All pricing information can be found here.

 Kids travel at a fixed price of just CHF 30.
 For just CHF 30, kids between the ages of 6 and 16* accompanied by at least one adult with a valid adult Lucerne Travel Pass can travel without restriction for 3-10 days.
 Kids under the age of 6 travel free of charge.
 And best of all: grandchildren, neighbors' kids, and godchildren can also enjoy this attractive fixed price for kids.

-The offer is not valid for school classes, clubs, or group trips.
+The offer is not valid for:

 * The cut-off date is the 16th birthday, which means that the Kids Lucerne Travel Pass can be used until the day before the 16th birthday.